Skip to content

 Displays SoC temperature from thermal zones in /sys/class/thermal/.

-On Pi 5, additional thermal zones may appear for the PMIC and RP1 southbridge.
+On Pi 5, additional thermal zones may appear for the PMIC, RP1 southbridge, and NVMe drives (discovered via hwmon).

 Color coding